0xCB-dev/docs.keeb.supply/content/endgame/assembly/index.md

 ## Soldering

 There are a few things you absolutely need to solder and a few which are optional.
-If you do not have experience with soldering, please referr to this [Quick Start guide]({{< ref "/basics/soldering/solder-advice" >}}).
+If you do not have experience with soldering, please refer to this [quick start guide]({{< ref "/basics/soldering/solder-advice" >}}).

 ### Required

 #### Diodes

 Start with soldering all of the diodes in.
 If you have not soldered diodes before, you can find instructions [here]({{< ref "/basics/soldering/smd#diodes" >}}).
-{{< alert icon="💡" text="The Diodes in the instructions have 3 legs, the diodes for the Endgame only have 2.
-The Pad that is shaped like an arrow corresponds with the small line on the diode itself." />}}
+{{< alert icon="💡" text="The diodes in the instructions have 3 legs, the diodes for the Endgame only have 2.
+The pad that is shaped like an arrow corresponds with the small line on the diode itself." />}}
 ![pcb-diodes](pcb-diode.png)

 #### Controller